-The Nevada Real Estate Division requires that students complete a 90-hour real estate prelicense course before they are eligible to take their state licensing exam and apply for a license.
-Effective October 1, 2021, the education requirement will increase from 90 hours to 120 hours.
-The additional 30 hours consist of 15 hours in Preparation of Contracts and 15 hours in Agency: Foundation of Brokerage/Agent Relationships and Risk Reduction.

-Real Estate Express does not grant credit for previous education and training.
+The Nevada Real Estate Division requires that students complete 120 hours of specific prelicense coursework before they are eligible to take their state licensing exam and apply for a license.
+Colibri Real Estate does not grant credit for previous education and training.